 What is weight stigma?

 Weight stigma is discrimination or stereotyping based on a person’s weight.
 It reflects internalized societal attitudes towards body size and impacts how we treat each other.
-Understanding weight stigma will help your child avoid body hate, disordered eating, and eating disorders.
+Therefore understanding and counteracting weight stigma will help your child avoid body hate, disordered eating, and eating disorders.

 The media and weight stigma

 Media and entertainment outlets frequently portray strongly biased views of people who live in larger bodies.
-Media and entertainment outlets depict fat people in dehumanizing and stigmatizing images.
+They promote weight stigma constantly by depicting fat people in dehumanizing and stigmatizing images.
 These include newspapers, magazines, books, movies, documentaries, videos, photographs, social media accounts, and more.

 The media shows fat people eating fattening foods, sitting, and wearing tight, ill-fitting clothing.
-It shows thin people eating colorful salads, exercising, and looking stylish.
+But it shows thin people eating colorful salads, exercising, and looking stylish.

 Healthcare and weight stigma